awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

 In this configuration, only the head node of the cluster is required to have a public IP assigned\.
 You can achieve this by either turning on the "Enable auto\-assign public IPv4 address" setting for the subnet used in [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`SubnetId`](HeadNode-v3.md#yaml-HeadNode-Networking-SubnetId) or by assigning an Elastic IP in [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`ElasticIp`](HeadNode-v3.md#yaml-HeadNode-Networking-ElasticIp)\.

-If you define a p4d instance type or another instance type that has multiple network interfaces or a network interface card, you must set [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`ElasticIp`](HeadNode-v3.md#yaml-HeadNode-Networking-ElasticIp) to `true` to provide public access\.
+If you define a p4d instance type or another instance type that has multiple network interfaces or a network interface card to the head node, you must set [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`ElasticIp`](HeadNode-v3.md#yaml-HeadNode-Networking-ElasticIp) to `true` to provide public access\.
 AWS public IPs can only be assigned to instances launched with a single network interface\.
-For more information on IP addresses, see [Assign a secondary private IPv4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html#ManageMultipleIP)\.
+For more information on IP addresses, see [Assign a public IPv4 address during instance launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) in the *Amazon EC2 User Guide for Linux Instances*\.

 This configuration requires a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) or an internal proxy in the subnet used for the queues, to give internet access to the compute instances\.